 So my friends choose to spend their some of their free time with a glass of wine, or two.
 After working all day and bringing up children, it’s their small respite.
 They love me and I them.
 I want to be part of their lives, but there’s only so much free time we have and their parties will always involve alcohol.
 Rewriting your script where alcohol is concerned is a difficult one.
 If you’re not drinking you become the party pooper, the early leaver, you are not able to conduct conversations on the same level.
 You become boring, and introvert.
 It’s not just psychological, it’s also chemical.
 While your brain’s reward pathways remain tempered, everyone else’s are flooded with dopamine, triggering a sense of euphoria you simply can’t access without drinking.

 Of course, not everyone has a desire to drink to excess as I do.
 But my desire to drink, is also my desire to experience such dopamine highs.
 My alcohol dependency started in my teenage years as a way to quell anxiety and stress.
-I’m more susceptible to stress because put plainly, a stressful childhood has reduced my ability to cope with it.
+I’m more susceptible to stress because put plainly, a stressful childhood as an adoptee has reduced my ability to cope with it.
 Research shows that prolonged exposure to stress during childhood will alter brain architecture.
 It can change the stress system so that it responds at lower thresholds to events that might not be stressful to others which means my stress system operates constantly – like revving a car engine for hours every day.
 But when you find a way to cope with stress, like alcohol, the mind will latch onto it as a survival mechanism.
 It’s what fuels addiction in those who have had difficult pasts and what makes many see alcohol as a godsend to their stressful lives.
 It’s even what encourages drinking in social situations, because the very fact you do not drink when surrounded by drinkers, is stressful.
 It’s a choice, but a hard one.

 Today I face a hard truth.
 I don’t like myself or my life without alcohol.
 I don’t like the way I am treated in restaurants.
 I don’t like the fact I get tired and have to leave the party.
 I don’t like to see my friends joking with one another and not be able to join in.
 I don’t like being the outsider.
 It all makes me feel rejected.
 It taps into my childhood fears and causes my stress levels to rise.
 Not being able to self-medicate with alcohol is even more stressful.